 I used these resources extensively on both of my restoration projects and saved a lot of time, effort, and money.
-Many of our members are skilled automotive engineers, mechanics, development people, and build technicians ... some of our members are even GM engineers that worked on the original development of the Fiero.
+Many of our members are skilled automotive engineers, mechanics, development people, and build technicians.
 We also have a rich events schedule that will put you in touch with a great group of fellow Fiero enthusiasts.